Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 history and teachings, ancient or modern from which we draw).
 Our mutual concern is to provide a

-healthier, happier and more functional future for ourselves, our Earth, and
+healthier, happier and more functional future for

-those who will inhabit it after we are gone.
+ourselves, our Earth, and those who will inhabit it after we are gone.

 We

-perceive nature as endlessly and diversely erotic, sensual and spontaneous; and
+perceive nature as endlessly and diversely erotic, sensual

-spontaneity.
-We see such acts of pleasure as symbols, sacraments and embodiments
+sensuality and spontaneity.
+We see such acts of pleasure as symbols, sacraments and embodiments of sacred life, and as one of the

-believe that life was meant to be filled with joy, beauty, love, pleasure,
+be filled with joy, beauty, love, pleasure, learning and humor.

 We

-seek all that is contributory to health and well-being from nature; and consider
+seek all that is contributory to health and well-being from nature; and

-one’s health.
-We practice a variety
+interactions to be inextricably linked to one’s health.
+We practice a variety of traditional and

 We

-affirm and celebrate the diverse nature of all peoples and cultures, and respect
+affirm and celebrate the diverse nature of all peoples and cultures and respect

 the rights of individuals and societies to live their lives according to their